 My personal favorite mono fishing line is the Berkley Trilene which is both affordable and versatile in a wide range of lengths and strengths.

 Advantages of Using Mono

-Mono has a number of unique advantages that other lines simply can’t match.
-For one, it’s capable of stretching when pressure is applied, which allows anglers to get a much different look when using certain types of lures that require the user to reel and jerk the bait in a specific pattern.
+Mono has several unique advantages that other lines can’t match.
+For one, it can stretch when pressure is applied, which allows anglers to get a different look when using certain types of lures that require the user to reel and jerk the bait in a specific pattern.

-Another area of advantage that mono has over other types of fishing line is the buoyancy it offers compared to both fluoro and braid.
-Since it is composed of one single strand of material, mono line has more ability to float than other lines are capable of delivering, which makes it sink much more slowly compared to other lines.
+Another advantage that mono has over other types of fishing line is the buoyancy it offers compared to both fluoro and braid.
+Since it is composed of one single strand of material, mono line has more ability to float than other lines can deliver, which makes it sink much more slowly compared to other lines.
 This is a major advantage when using certain lures that you want to stay suspended at certain levels in the water.

 - Improved Stretch